 Use of the Activation Lock is allowed on Miradore-enrolled iOS devices by default, but it can be denied using the configuration profile.
-If you want to deny use of the Activation Lock, make sure to uncheck the Allow activation lock check box before deploying the configuration profile to devices.
+If you want to deny the use of the Activation Lock, make sure to uncheck the Allow activation lock checkbox before deploying the configuration profile to devices.

 The use of the Activation Lock cannot be prevented using the configuration profile if the device user has already enabled the Activation Lock for his/her device using Find my iPhone/iPad.

-If your devices are not Supervised, but you’re interested in using this configuration profile, see enabling Supervised mode with the Apple Configurator.
-You can also supervise devices by enrolling them to Miradore through Apple Business Manager (previously Apple Device Enrollment Program).
+If your devices are not supervised, but you're interested in using this configuration profile, see enabling supervised mode with the Apple Configurator.
+You can also supervise devices by enrolling them in Miradore through Apple Business Manager (previously Apple Device Enrollment Program).

-Sometimes it can happen that you find yourself with an Activation Locked device.
-Usually this happens when the previous device owner leaves the company and forgets to unlock the device for you.
+You might find yourself with an Activation Locked device.
+Usually, this happens when the previous device owner leaves the company and forgets to unlock the device for you.